ScooloV/bbpedia/docs/death_zone/titanic_effort.md

 single evening, the Bifrost Berserkers team was the victim of a hostile corporate takeover by the Tusk Peak Tyrants!

-With a healthy stock of captive Giants acquired, Coach Skorag firrst experimented with forming a full team, essentially fielding the full strength Bifrost Berserkers squad in one go to see what would happen and if he could recreate the
+With a healthy stock of captive Giants acquired, Coach Skorag first experimented with forming a full team, essentially fielding the full strength Bifrost Berserkers squad in one go to see what would happen and if he could recreate the